 What is a good size for a kitchen pantry?

 ‘If you need space for wine, for example, think about integrating some dedicated wine shelving into your larder.
-If you would like to keep your small appliances out of sight, consider space for your toaster, kettle and / or coffee machine to be neatly tidied away.’
+Or if you would like to keep your small appliances out of sight, consider space for your toaster, kettle and coffee machine to be neatly tidied away.’

 Where should a pantry be placed in a small kitchen?

-In a small kitchen a slim, vertical pantry is best.
+With small kitchen layouts a slim, vertical pantry is best.
 This gives the freedom to slot a small pantry in beside the fridge or between supporting walls and cabinets.
 If you wish to create more of a larder feel choose a colder area of the kitchen.
 Consider a countertop design when space is tight.
 Or go for freestanding to allow for movement.

 ‘Even in the smallest of kitchens, it is easy to insert a freestanding piece, meaning you don’t have to commit to a total kitchen refresh if a pantry is what you’re after’ says Nerine Vacher, Kitchen Designer at Neptune.